GET TAX RELIEF NOW!

 FAQs

-How long do I have to file a 2016 Form 1120?
+How long do I have to file IRS Form 1120 (2016)?

-What penalties apply for late filing?
+What penalties apply for a late tax return?

-Should I request transcripts before filing?
+Should I request transcripts before filing an income tax return?

-Can I still get a refund for 2016?
+Can I still get a refund for IRS Form 1120 (2016)?

 https://www.cdn.gettaxreliefnow.com/Business%20Income%20Tax%20Forms/1120/U.S.%20Corporation%20Income%20Tax%20Return%201120%20-%202016.pdf